florinpatrascu/micro-docs/WEB-INF/views/content/microwebapp.md

 ## Micro web application

-A Micro web application is a directory having the following simple structure:
+This is the layout of a Micro web application:

     app                            - the application folder: /blog, /my_site, etc.
      └ <anything public; js, styles, images, etc.>